The policy commissions are established to deal with a range of topics in IWT.

 Crewing matters, schedules, working time, wages, but also education and training, certicates and sailing-time, are daily recurring issues.
 The most important counterpartners in this view are EC and CCNR.

 This commission is chaired by Mrs. Andrea Beckschäfer (BDS).

 This commission deals with all issues concerning the technical construction and nautical equipment in the broadest sense of the word.
 Rhine and Community certificates are leading.
 Over twenty to forty amendments and proposals for directives and regulations arrive each week at ESO’s desk, varying from minor to major changes.

 Since 2004 exists a fruitful cooperation with the joint NTK (Nautisches-Technisches Kommission) of ESO and EBU.

-Chairman of nautical and technical affairs is Mr. Gerard Kester (Roy.
-BLN-Schuttevaer).
-He also chairs the aforementioned joint NTK.
+Chairman of nautical and technical affairs is Mr. Gerard Kester.
+Mrs. Lydia Pater chairs the joint NTK committee of ESO & EBU.